 Invoice Factoring and Merchant Cash Advances

-• Invoice factoring allows you to sell your unpaid invoices to a lender for immediate cash.
-This can help with cash flow issues but often comes with higher fees.
+Invoice factoring allows you to sell your unpaid invoices to a lender for immediate cash.
+This can help with cash flow issues, but it often comes with higher fees.

-• Merchant cash advances (MCA) provide a lump sum upfront that you repay through a percentage of your daily credit card sales.
-MCAs can be helpful for businesses with high sales volumes but often come with high costs and short repayment periods.
+MCAs provide a lump sum upfront that you repay through a percentage of your daily credit card sales.
+MCAs can be helpful for businesses with high sales volumes, but they often come with high costs and short repayment periods.

 Caution: Both of these options can be expensive in the long run due to higher interest rates and fees.
 Use them only if other options are unavailable.